aredridel/recipes/Breads/Orange Rolls.md

 activate the yeast in warm water.
 Skip activating and just mix if using instant yeast.

-- 100 g wheat flour
+- 100 g whole wheat flour
 - 400 g strong bread flour

 mix 8 minutes kitchenaid speed 2.
 It will be a very sticky dough, and not pull away from the sides of the bowl cleanly.